JuliaSmoothOptimizers/Krylov.jl/docs/src/interfaces/building.md

 # x = [ 1.00 1.00 1.00 1.00 1.00 ]
 ```

-If the loader cannot find `libkrylov` or the embedded runtime at run time, add the bundle directories to the library search path, for example on Linux:
+If the loader cannot find `libkrylov` or the embedded Julia runtime at run time, add the bundle directories to the library search path, for example on Linux:

 ```bash
 export LD_LIBRARY_PATH="$PWD/interfaces/build/lib:$PWD/interfaces/build/lib/julia:$LD_LIBRARY_PATH"
 ```

-(use `DYLD_LIBRARY_PATH` on macOS).
+(use `DYLD_LIBRARY_PATH` on macOS and `PATH` on Windows).